hmartelb/VideoSegmentation/README.md

 All the methods below cover the scoring part of the problem.
 This means that either fixed or adaptive thresholding must be applied afterwards to in order to make the decision.

+#### **Pixelwise comparison (PC)**

-- **Pixelwise comparison (PC)**: Computes the difference between the value of the pixels at the same spatial location and channel for two consecutive frames.
+Computes the difference between the value of the pixels at the same spatial location and channel for two consecutive frames.
 The mean of all pixels in the frame is returned as the score, so that this measure is similar to the Mean Squared Error (MSE).

 Let φ be a video file which is composed by RGB frames of size MxN.
 The index n indicates the frame number, i and j refer to a single pixel within that frame and k refers to the color component.
 The Pixel Comparison can be expressed as follows: